hirememorey/yesand-music/README.md

 Transform musical problem-solving from technical manipulation to intelligent conversation through guided context gathering and rapid testing capabilities.

+> **📋 Project Cleanup Complete**: This project has been cleaned up to contain only working, essential systems.
+See [QUICK_START.md](QUICK_START.md) for a summary of what works and what was removed.

 ## 🎯 Core Philosophy

 **"Musical quality is not a technical issue to solve, but a psychological one for the user to understand what they need and want."**